linuxone-community-cloud/technical-resources/deploy-virtual-server.md

 2) Your Virtual Server type will automatically be "General purpose VM".

 3) Provide details information for this instance.
-Enter:

 * An **Instance Name**, without any spaces or special characters.
 * An **Instance Description**.